 Program & Service Limitations

-As a provider, it's really unfortunate if you have to limit your programs and services because your technology doesn't enable you to deliver.
-If this is one of your challenges, the cost of 'missed opportunities' impact your ROI.
+As a provider, it's unfortunate to limit programs and services because the technology doesn't enable effective delivery.
+The cost of 'missed opportunities' impacts ROI.

 Hard Costs